 Community health worker selection, training and compensation

 Community health workers, known as relais communautaires or ReCos, are volunteers selected by community members.
-The volunteers must know how to read and write in order to correctly perform the diagnosis, treatment and reporting functions.
-Under the RAcE Programme, the relais receive 6 days of iCCM training.
-Those who do not perform well at any point during their work receive extra coaching and supervision.
-RAcE has invested additional efforts to ensure that supervision and case management is both regular and adequately supports the community health workers.
+The volunteers must know how to read and write in order to correctly perform the diagnosis, treatment, and reporting functions.
+Under the RAcE programme, the relais received six days of iCCM training.
+Those who did not perform well at any point during their work received extra coaching and supervision.
+RAcE invested additional efforts to ensure that supervision and case management was both regular and adequately supported the community health workers.

 Tanganyika Province is large, and infrastructure can create logistical challenges.
-During the rainy season, supervisors conduct field visits by motorized canoe.
-The RAcE Programme has provided bicycles to all community health workers so that they may more easily reach target populations within their localities.
-The Programme is also mobilizing communities to support their local workers and thereby increase motivation.
+During the rainy season, supervisors conducted field visits by motorized canoe.
+The RAcE programme provided bicycles to all community health workers so that they could reach target populations within their localities more easily.
+The programme also mobilized communities to support their local workers and thereby increase motivation.